What are Bereavement and Grief?

 - Behaving in ways that are not normal for you

 Every grieving experience is different.
 A person may be able to continue their day-to-day routine after one loss, yet not be able to get out of bed after the loss of someone else.
-Whatever your personal symptoms are, grief and bereavement counseling have been proven to help.
+Whatever your symptoms are, grief counseling has been proven to help.

 If you are experiencing grief-related thoughts, behaviors, or feelings that are distressing, please contact us today.